Chem. J. Chinese Universities ›› 2025, Vol. 46 ›› Issue (9): 20250068.doi: 10.7503/cjcu20250068

 • Supported by:

-Key words: Covalent organic frameworks, Nanocarrier, Drug delivery, Photothermal combined chemotherapy, Antitumor
+Key words: Covalent organic framework, Nanocarrier, Drug delivery, Photothermal combined chemotherapy, Antitumor

 CLC Number: